stfnhmplr/homebridge-denon-marantz-avr/README.md

 # Homebridge-Denon-Marantz-AVR
 homebridge-plugin for Denon and Marantz AVR control with Apple-Homekit.
 Works with most Denon AVR since 2011.

-With version 0.2.0 this plugin use the new speaker service (>= iOS  10)
+> With version 0.2.0 this plugin use the new speaker service (>= iOS  10).
+Please ensure your hap-nodejs and homebridge versions are up-to-date.
+Apples Home App currently doesn't support the Speaker Service.
+To use this service you can use a non official app like Elgato Eve.

 #Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-denon) and should be installed "globally" by typing: